Chart Color Schemes

 Turner was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Turner's population showed high cultural diversity, with 32.7% born overseas and 25.8% speaking a language other than English at home.
-Christianity was the predominant religion in Turner, accounting for 26.7%.
-While Judaism made up only 0.4%, it was slightly higher compared to the Australian Capital Territory's 0.5%.
+Turner's population was found to be more culturally diverse than most local markets, with 32.7% of residents born overseas and 25.8% speaking a language other than English at home.
+Christianity was the predominant religion in Turner, comprising 26.7% of its population.
+However, Judaism was overrepresented compared to Australian Capital Territory figures, making up 0.4% versus 0.5%.

 Frequently Asked Questions - Diversity